kimai/kimai/var/docs/developers.md

 ## Adding invoice calculator

-An invoice calculator is a class extending `App\Invoice\CalculatorInterface` and is responsible for calculating invoice rates, taxes and taking care of all timesheet entries that should be displayed.
+An invoice calculator is a class implementing `App\Invoice\CalculatorInterface` and it is responsible for calculating invoice rates, taxes and taking care of all timesheet entries that should be displayed.

-Every invoice calculator class will be picked up when refreshing the application cache by the [InvoiceServiceCompilerPass](https://github.com/kevinpapst/kimai2/blob/master/src/DependencyInjection/Compiler/InvoiceServiceCompilerPass.php):
+Every invoice calculator class will be automatically available when refreshing the application cache by the [InvoiceServiceCompilerPass](../../src/DependencyInjection/Compiler/InvoiceServiceCompilerPass.php):

 The ID of the calculator must be unique, please prefix it with your vendor or bundle name and make sure it only contains character as it will be stored in a database column.